 He made his solo debut in 2006 for the Miami International Piano Festival at the Lincoln Theater.
 He was a guest performer in with Bill Charlap’s master Class at the 92nd Street Y festival in Manhattan.
 He was featured on HBO’s family special “The Music in Me”, performed with Danilo Perez at the Panamanian Jazz Festival, and played at the New York jazz Club Sweet Rhythm with David Rozenblatt (drums) and Matt Fieldes (bass).
 Paquito D’Rivera made a guest appearance with him, and he appeared on Leonard Lopate’s program on radio station WNYC.
 He also made a guest appearance at Birdland with the Chico O’Farrill Jazz Orchestra and at Carnegie Hall as the guest of Paquito D’Rivera.

 He received a DownBeat magazine student award for outstanding solo jazz performance and as best classical pianist.
 He performed with Paquito D’Rivera at the Duke Ellington Jazz Festival in 2007, and in 2009 was invited to back up Paquito and Wynton Marsalis at the White House.
 In 2011 he joined Esaperanza Spalding at the Grammy awards in the 2011 Grammy Jazz Ensemble on national TV.
 That same year Wynton Marsalis named him to his “Who’s Got Next” list of rising young jazz musicians.
 In the summer he was named a semi-finalist in the prestigious Thelonious Monk competition.
-This is a story which is obviously just beginning!Be sure to tell them Soul Of Miami sent you!
+This is a story which is obviously just beginning!If you love Soul Of Miami, please consider leaving a testimonial.

 Click here to sign up for the Soul Of Miami email list.